ldstep/ldstephensnet/content/notes.md

 May 28, 2025, at 5:10:13 PM

-I’ve been experimenting with BBEdit today.
+I’ve been tinkering with BBEdit today.
 With the assistance of ChatGPT, I developed some shell scripts and incorporated keyboard shortcuts to mimic the process of adding markdown syntax.

 ---